 New Local Plan Review

-The Council is starting a review of its Local Plan and is consulting on Borough Issues as a very early stage in this process.
-You can view the documents and participate in this consultation by using the link below.
+In 2020, the Council started a New Local Plan Review (NLPR) and is currently in its second stage of the process.
+You can view the documents and participate in our current consultation by using the links below.

 On 11 September 2019, the Council adopted its Local Plan Partial Review (LPPR) Publication Policies, February 2017.
 This includes a new Foreword written by the Leader, Cllr Elizabeth Campbell.
 The adopted Local Plan incorporates both the ‘main modifications’ recommended by the Inspector and the ‘minor/additional modifications’ published by the Council.